NietoCurcio/atmoseer/src/spatiotemporal_builder/README.md

 The `WebSirenesTarget` is responsible for building the target dataset.
 The target dataset is a grid with the precipitation data.
 Its main function is `build_timestamps_hourly` where it will build a grid per hour for each day in the dataset.
 Foe each hour, it will call `_process_grid`, this function processes the grid latitudes top to bottom and longitudes left to right, to build the `Squares` or gridpoints in the grid.
 It depends on the `WebSirenesSquare` class to get the precipitation data in the square and on the `WebSirenesKeys` to get the minimum and maximum date of the dataset, that was set in the `WebSirenesKeys` when building the keys.

-The target dataset will be written in `.npy` files under the `target` folder.
+The target dataset will be written in `.npy` files under the `src/spatiotemporal_builder/target` folder.
+The features dataset will be written in `.npy` files under the `src/spatiotemporal_builder/features` folder.

 TODO integrate AlertaRio and INMET data